-I was fortunate to grow up on a small wood-heated homestead with chickens, sheep, horses, cats and dogs, and with acres of fields and forest to explore.
-I spent my childhood bonding with animals, drawing and painting them, but also learning to care for them, to grow food and preserve it, and to work hard on the land.
-These experiences taught me a deep respect for the beings that animals are, and how they sustain, feed, and inform our lives.
-I try to live much the same way now.
+I grew up on a small wood-heated homestead with chickens, sheep, horses, cats and dogs, and ran barefoot exploring the surrounding fields and forest.
+I spent my childhood bonding with animals, drawing and painting them, and they became my closest friends.
+I also learned to take care of them, to grow food and preserve it, and to work hard on the land.
+These experiences taught me a deep respect for the natural cycles of life, the beings that animals are, their habitat, and how they sustain, feed, and inform our lives.
+I live much the same way now.

-My artwork is what’s at the center of me, and who I am.
+My artwork is at the center of me, and who I am.
 In recent years I have infused my artwork with humor, as I believe it gives people permission to focus on the joy of life, the positive, and the fun – all so important to our human perspective.
-I will continue to do this, but my work is evolving too… as my artistic journey deepens, I wish to honor chickens and other animals with my paintings, and I always strive to make my artwork the best it can be to represent them.
+I continue to do this, but my work is evolving too… as my artistic journey deepens, I wish to honor other animals both wild and domestic, as well as chickens with my paintings.
+I strive to make my artwork the best it can be to represent them.

 I have been an artist my whole life, but I am only just beginning to write.
 Like many people, I believed life would be easier if I didn’t rock the boat, but the older I get the more I realize what a dodge that is, so I’ve decided to bite the bullet: I am happy now, to add my voice to the world.
 It’s coming out in poetry at the moment with the occasional opinion post thrown in, and I’m not used to this, but I have an awful lot on my mind.
 Over time I will get better at it.